jkang1643/deploydiaries/scripts/GITHUB_ACTIONS_SETUP.md

 ## Notes

 - The workflow uses your existing Prisma setup, so no additional dependencies are needed
-- The ping script performs a lightweight `COUNT` query, which is efficient
+- The ping script creates and deletes a test article entry, ensuring real database activity
+- The test article uses a timestamp-based slug to ensure uniqueness
 - The workflow also supports manual triggering via the GitHub Actions UI